What is Bone Cancer?

 How Do We Help Bone Cancer Patients?

 Massive Bio offers an independent cancer treatment analysis as well as free clinical trial matching for bone cancer patients.
-Our patient advocates work closely with patients and their care team, walking them through every step along the way.
+Our patient relations coordinators work closely with patients and their care team, walking them through every step along the way.
 They gather information on the patient’s current medical status, and then provide a list of options from available cancer clinical trials close to the patient’s home.

 We can also provide a comprehensive case analysis through our Virtual Tumor Board (VTB), comprised of highly specialized oncologists from nationally recognized Cancer Centers of Excellence.
 In just 7-10 days after receiving medical records, we can get a treatment plan to the patient virtually, with no requirements for travel or use of valuable time.